demisto/content/Packs/MajorBreachesInvestigationandResponse/Playbooks/playbook-Rapid_Breach_Response_-_Set_Incident_Info_README.md

-This playbook is responsible for setting up the Rapid Breach Response Incident Info tab.
+This playbook is responsible for setting up the Rapid Breach Response Incident Info tab in the layout.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.